A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: THREE-REGION JUNCTIONS: GEOMETRICAL EFFECTS

 \subsection{NFS junction}

-Now consider the case of the NFS junction, where the normal region at the right of the previous system is placed in contact with a $s$-wave superconductor as seen in Fig. \ref{fig:TI_NMS} a).
+In the case of the NFS junction, the normal region at the right of the NFN junction is placed in contact with an $s$-wave superconductor as seen in Fig. \ref{fig:TI_NMS}, panel a).
 The spectral density at the FS interface is presented in panels b) and c).
-For a width $d\sim \xi $ [Fig.\ref{fig:TI_NMS} b)] the system exhibits a pair of subgap bands, a negative-slope band that corresponds to the chiral Majorana mode (\ref{ChiralMajorana}), and a positive-slope band associated to the IBS solution $E\left( -M,q\right) $ that is attenuated in the vicinity of $q\sim 0$ due to the selective effect of the magnetization vector in the spin polarization of the helical surface states, analogous to that found for the case of the FS junction of the previous section, but now the attenuation region is smaller due to the finite size of the magnetic region.
-In contrast, for $d=15\xi$ [Fig.\ref{fig:TI_NMS} c)] there is an attenuation region in the range $\left\vert E\right\vert <\left\vert M\right\vert $ as in the case of the FS junction, although now inside the paraboloid with gap $2M$, associated to the central region, there is a pattern of parabolic undulations as described in the previous paragraph.
+For a width $d\sim \xi $ [Fig.\ref{fig:TI_NMS} b)], the system exhibits a pair of subgap bands, a negative-slope band corresponding to the chiral Majorana mode (\ref{ChiralMajorana}) and a positive-slope band associated with the IBS solution $E\left( -M,q\right) $.
+The later is attenuated in the vicinity of $q\sim 0$ due to the selective effect of the magnetization vector in the spin polarization of the helical surface states.
+This situation is analogous to that found for the FS junction of the previous section, except for the attenuation region that turns smaller due to the finite size of the ferromagnetic region.
+In contrast, for $d=15\xi$ [Fig.\ref{fig:TI_NMS} c)] there is an evident attenuation region in the range $\left\vert E\right\vert <\left\vert M\right\vert $ as in the case of the FS junction.
+In this case, there is a pattern of undulations inside the paraboloid (with gap $2M$) associated with the central region.

-Regarding the longitudinal conductance for low doping levels of the left electrode, a magnetic region with $d\sim \xi$ results in a reduction of transport proportional to the induced magnetization in the range ($0<\left\vert eV\right\vert<\left\vert \Delta \right\vert $) as seen in Fig. \ref{fig:TI_NMS} d), even though preserving a zero-energy conductance peak (ZBCP) due to the presence of a chiral Majorana mode at the NS interface.
-However, this state decays rapidly in the $x$ direction, and for $d>5\xi$, the ZBCP begins to drop whereas some undulations begin to emerge for $\left\vert eV\right\vert >\left\vert M\right\vert $.
-These are associated to the weak FPR bands inside the paraboloid due to the finite size of the magnetic region as seen in \ref{fig:TI_NMS} e).
+Regarding the longitudinal conductance for low doping levels of the left electrode, a ferromagnetic region with $d\sim \xi$ results in a reduction of transport proportional to the induced magnetization in the range $0<\left\vert eV\right\vert<\left\vert \Delta \right\vert $ [Fig. \ref{fig:TI_NMS} d)].
+A zero-energy conductance peak (ZBCP) is preserved due to the presence of a chiral Majorana mode at the NS interface.
+However, this state rapidly decays in the $x$ direction, and for $d>5\xi$, the ZBCP begins to drop whereas some undulations start to emerge for $\left\vert eV\right\vert >\left\vert M\right\vert $.
+These oscillations are associated with the weak FPR bands inside the paraboloid due to the finite size of the ferromagnetic region [\ref{fig:TI_NMS} e)].